railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 Purchase Order
 --------------

-To place a Purchase Order with your supplier, use the menu :menuselection:`Purchases --> Purchase Management --> Purchase Orders` and click the `New` button.
+To place a Purchase Order with your supplier, use the menu :menuselection:`Purchases --> Purchase --> Quotations` and click the `Create` button.

 Complete the following field: